Course Outline

 * Assessment tool/s that could be used to assess prior knowledge of literacy or numeracy in your teaching area to inform your planning, and then measure the effectiveness/impact of your teaching.

-A section about case study design, explaining how data will be used from two students of interest to better understand their learning needs and further evaluate the impact of teaching upon individual literacy or numeracy learning.
+A section about case study design, explaining how data will be used from two students of interest to better understand their learning needs and further evaluate the impact of teaching upon individual learning in relation to the research focus.

 Due Monday 4 pm in Week 7.